LLNL/shroud/docs/fstatements.rst

 f_helper
 ^^^^^^^^

-Blank delimited list of helper function names to add to generated Fortran code.
+Blank delimited list of Fortran helper function names to add to generated Fortran code.
 These functions are defined in whelper.py.
-There is no current way to add additional functions.
+There is no current way to add user defined helper functions.

 f_module
 ^^^^^^^^